shiken-yme/spm-pit-randomizer/README.md

 ## Known Issues (Will be patched in a future update)
 * Muths can spawn directly below the player when entering a room, causing instant unavoidable damage
 * Tattles and catch card descriptions are usually quite inaccurate
+* Dark Bowser may do 10 damage in some situations when he should not
 * Many more things that I'm not thinking of

 ## Special Thanks